Xeverous/the_website/website/pages/other/on_teaching_cpp.rst

 "User-defined type is a very formal name for a class"
 =====================================================

 User-defined type is any new type (not an alias of an existing type) that has been defined in code.
-Standard library classes are also uder-defined types.
+Standard library classes are also user-defined types.
 Apart from classes, C++ has another mechanism for creating new types - enumerations.

 "Header files are for declarations.
 Source file are for definitions."
 =====================================================================